Revisions Rhinoplasty

 • The geographic location

-• Additional procedures that may be performed simultaneously as revision rhinoplasty surgery.
+• Additional procedures that may be performed simultaneously with revision rhinoplasty surgery.

 How long does it take to recover from revision surgery?